Pentagram map: Corner coordinate products

 are likewise seen, directly from the formula, to be invariant functions.
 All these products turn out to be Casimir invariants with respect to the invariant Poisson bracket discussed below.
 At the same time, the functions $O_k$ and $E_k$ are the simplest examples of the monodromy invariants defined below.

 The level sets of the function $f=O_NE_N$ are compact, when f is restricted to the moduli space of real convex polygons.
 Hence, each orbit of the pentagram map acting on this space has a compact closure.

 Volume form

 The pentagram map, when acting on the moduli space X of convex polygons, has an invariant volume form.
 At the same time, as was already mentioned, the function $f=O_NE_N$ has compact level sets on X. These two properties combine with the Poincaré recurrence theorem to imply that the action of the pentagram map on X is recurrent: The orbit of almost any equivalence class of convex polygon P returns infinitely often to every neighborhood of P. This is to say that, modulo projective transformations, one typically sees nearly the same shape, over and over again, as one iterates the pentagram map.
-(It is important to remember that one is considering the projective equivalence classes of convex polygons.
+(One is considering the projective equivalence classes of convex polygons.
 The fact that the pentagram map visibly shrinks a convex polygon is irrelevant.)

-It is worth mentioning that the recurrence result is subsumed by the complete integrability results discussed below.
+The recurrence result is subsumed by the complete integrability results discussed below.